charmed-kubernetes/jenkins/docs/releases/stable/index.md

 # Creating a stable release
-Outlines the processes for publishing a new Charmed Kubernetes release.
+Outlines the process for publishing a new Charmed Kubernetes release.

 ## Stable Release Process

-### How to read this document

-Each step in the release process contains information pertaining to the description of the jobs and what is required if needing to run the jobs locally.

-Each step should contain the following:

-- Job name as seen in jenkins (where applicable)
-- Description
-- Any additional notes/caveats
-- Example jenkins screenshots if necessary on the options that should be used.
+### Repository layout

+All charm repositories used by Charmed Kuberentes use a common branch scheme to provide a consistent experience across all code bases.
+Any external or shared repositories are forked into the `charmed-kubernetes` github organization and have the following branches:

+* `main`: The primary development branch.
+Merges are made against this branch as they are approved.
+* `release_x.xx`: The release branch.
+Major releases have `main` directly merged to `release_x.xx`.
+Bugfix releases have specific commits cherry-picked to `release_x.xx`.

+Tags are used to mark releases on the `release_x.xx` branch.

 ### Feature Freeze